ClusterPulse/clusterpulse/docs/tutorials/index.md

 Before starting these tutorials, ensure you have:

 - A running ClusterPulse installation
-- `kubectl` access to the cluster where ClusterPulse is deployed
+- `oc` access to the cluster where ClusterPulse is deployed
 - At least one monitored cluster configured
 - Administrative access to create `MonitorAccessPolicy` resources